kuroppoi/opendw/README.md

   <kbd><img width="1536" height="864" alt="image" src="https://github.com/user-attachments/assets/0e1aec11-61a6-480c-a1ca-362baebbd15b"/></kbd>
 </p>

+## Summary
+Deepworld was developed by Bytebin and originally released in 2012 exclusively for iOS and Mac.\
+Less than a year later, work began on porting the game to Unity so that it could be played on Windows.\
+This version of the game was eventually released on [Steam](https://store.steampowered.com/app/340810/Deepworld) in early 2015.\
+Unfortunately, it was never quite able to reach parity with its predecessor before the game was shut down in mid 2019.\
+The main purpose of this project is to reverse engineer and port the original Mac version of the game with bug fixes and\
+minor quality of life improvements so that it can be experienced on Windows in its full glory.

 > [!NOTE]
 > Deepworld was originally developed for MacOS and iOS using an older version of Cocos2d.\
 > Due to engine and platform differences, this project doesn't aim to be a 100% accurate recreation.